-The Truths and Mysts about Drowning
+The Truths and Myths about Drowning

 Frequently Asked Questions and Truths

 No. Most injuries happen when at least one adult is at home.
 The adult usually assumes the child is safely away from the pool in the home.
 When two adults are present, each person believes the other is supervising the child.
 Once the parent realizes the child is missing, the last place searched is the pool.
+When children are around the water someone should be assigned as the Water Watcher.

 Won’t early swimming instruction prevent drowning or near drowning?